 Funding for Māori housing - Ngā tahua mō te whare noho Māori

-Kāinga Whenua loan
+Kāinga Whenua Infrastructure Grants

 The Kāinga Whenua loan is a partnership between Housing New Zealand Corporation and Kiwibank.
-It was set up to support people who want to build, purchase or relocate a house on multiply-owned Māori land, and is the only home loan available for this purpose.
+It was set up to support people who want to build, purchase or relocate a house on multiple-owned Māori land, and is the only home loan available for this purpose.

 Kiwibank provides the loans and Housing New Zealand Corporation insures the loan.
 A Kāinga Whenua loan is secured against the house, but not the land as with most home loans.